 The important thing to remember is this: Every active device on the internet has an IP address.

 IP addresses are only one part of the internet’s architecture.
 After all, having a postal address for your house is meaningless unless there’s a post office responsible for delivering the mail.
 In internet terms, IP is one part of TCP/IP.

 The Transmission Control Protocol/Internet Protocol (TCP/IP) is a set of rules and procedures for connecting devices across the internet.
 TCP/IP specifies how data is exchanged: Data is broken down into packets and passed along a chain of routers from origin to destination.
-This is the fundamental basis for internet connectivity.
+This is the basis for all internet communication.

 TCP defines how applications communicate across the network.
 It manages how a message is broken down into a series of smaller packets, which are then transmitted over the internet and reassembled in the right order at the destination address.

-The IP portion of the protocol defines how to address and direct each packet to make sure it reaches the right destination.
+The IP portion of the protocol directs each packet to the right destination.
 Each gateway computer on the network checks this IP address to determine where to forward the message.